 Kati Marr has been involved in admission work since her freshman year of high school.
-Now halfway through her junior year at Patrick Henry College, she’s a student admissions counselor to the Southern United States.
+Now halfway through her junior year at Patrick Henry College, she’s an assistant admissions counselor (AAC) to the Southern United States.

 It’s a job she’s familiar with and one she’s been looking forward to working since she came to Patrick Henry College.